In this guide, we’ll share the blueprint for a great architect CV that highlights your skills and achievements. We’ll also... Read more...

 Research has found that employers spend an average of seven seconds looking at a CV.
 That gives you seven seconds to grab and hold their attention.
 But how do you do it?

-To help you create a stand-out CV, we’ve put together a comprehensive guide that explains exactly how to write a CV, covering what sections and content to include and how to do it.
+To help you create a stand-out CV, we’ve put together a comprehensive guide that explains exactly how to write a CV, covering what sections and content to include.

 The key personal details you need to include are:

 You must make sure they’re all current and it’s worth checking there’s no typos that might hinder employers reaching out to you.
 Put your contact details at the top, right under your name, so they’re immediately obvious.